erostefano/whatsappweb-reply_buttons/README.md

 ## To Do

+- redesign the reply form
 - use a styling framework
-- redesign the reply form
+- split the scripts
+- use icons as svgs based on browser theme
 - add nightly check to see if it still works

 ## Credits